openqasm/openqasm/source/language/scope.rst

 within *all* inner scopes, while other variables in outer scopes are visible within inner control-flow scopes but not gate and function scopes.

-The ``include`` statement should be seen as extending the scope it is contained within; all variables that are in scope at the time of the ``include`` statement are also in scope while the included file is being parsed, and variables defined in that file will be available in the containing scope once the inclusion has been parsed.
+The ``include`` statement should be seen as extending the global scope of the file it is contained within; all variables that are in scope at the time of the ``include`` statement are also in scope while the included file is being parsed, and variables defined in that file will be available in the containing file's scope once the inclusion has been parsed.
 There is no separate namespacing defined in OpenQASM 3.0.

 .. _scope-global: